Russian NHL star player Alex Ovechkin says, 'Please, no more war' - KTVZ

 By Derrick Hinds, CNN

-Russian-born NHL player Alex Ovechkin has expressed his hope for an end to hostilities between Russia and Ukraine.
+Russian-born NHL player Alex Ovechkin has expressed his hope for an end to hostilities after Russia invaded Ukraine.

 “I would say it’s a hard situation,” the Washington Capitals left wing said at a Friday news conference.
 “I have lots of friends in Russia and Ukraine.
 And, it’s hard to see another war.
 I hope it’s soon going to be over and there’s going to be peace in the whole world.”